nop0x07bc/bapl-class-language/report/README.md

 When we generate code for a `break` statement we check that break context _stack_ is non empty.
 If not we insert a sentinel for a branch instruction and then add the code location to the TOS break context.

-When we exit the block that allows break-out we pop the break context stack and then insert a non-coditional branch to the the next code location for all code-references in the break context.
+When we exit the block that allows break-out we pop the break context stack and then insert a non-conditional branch to the next code location for all code-references in the break context.

 ### On the Stack VM